-Welcome at Export Control, Customs, Nagoya Protocol, MFP and Drone Regulation
+Welcome at Export Control, Customs, Nagoya Protocol, Equipment Database and Drone Regulation

-The Export Control & Customs Unit offers the following services for employees of the GEOMAR Helmholtz Centre for Ocean Research Kiel:
+The Staff Unit Export Control & Customs offers the following services for employees of the GEOMAR Helmholtz Centre for Ocean Research Kiel:

 - Support regarding Export Control Regulations for all stays and expeditions outside the Federal Republic of Germany, as well as operational handling of the processes with the Federal Office of Economics and Export Control (BAFA).

-- Customs support for all stays and expeditions in third party countries outside the customs territory of the European Union, as well as operational handling of the processes with the customs authorities.
+- Customs support for all stays and expeditions in third party countries and EU-territories outside the customs territory of the European Union, as well as operational handling of the processes with the customs authorities.

 - Coordination of all matters relating to the implementation of the Nagoya Protocol of the UN Convention on Biological Diversity (officially: The Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity), as well as operational handling with the authorities of the provider countries and with the Federal Agency for Nature Conservation (BfN).

-- Support and training of employees in the use of the Inventory Software "Marine Facilities Planning" (MFP) for sea-going equipment for e.g. issuing packing lists / proforma invoices.
+- Support and training of employees in the use of the Database "Marine Facilities Planning" (MFP) for sea-going equipment for e.g. issuing packing lists / proforma invoices.

 You can find further information on the individual topics on our GEOMAR intranet pages.